KenKneeKnee/CZ4125_Assignment2/README.md

-The backend for a visualisation app of data of faculty members in the School of Computer Science and Engineering in NTU
+The backend for a streamlit app of data of faculty members in the School of Computer Science and Engineering in NTU